cgrandin/tmbcompilationmwe/README.md

-# tmbcompilationmwe
+# tmb_compilation_mwe
-Minimum working example of TMB compilation and registration from within a package
+A minimal working example of how to compile and register TMB code properly in a package